ReactiveX/rxjs/apps/rxjs.dev/src/app/custom-elements/operator-decision-tree/README.md

 The `operator-decision-tree` module requires `decision-tree-data.json`, which is hosted at `/generated/app`.

-The JSON is generated via the `apps/rxjs.dev/tools/decision-tree-generator`.
+The JSON is generated via `apps/rxjs.dev/content/operator-decision-tree.yml`.

 # TODO